elinucknack/led-strip-controller/README.md

 ![LED strip controller example 4](led-strip-controller-example-4.jpg "LED strip controller example 4")

 **Note:** The ESP-201 module needed to be modified.
 The manufacturer places headers on the opposite side to where the components are soldered.
-I removed the headers and soldered them to the opposite side so that the entire device would fit in the box.
+I removed the headers and soldered them to the opposite side so that the entire device would fit in the case.
 In this example, I also use the internal antenne instead of the external.
 The selection is done by resoldering the 0Ω resitor:

 ![ESP-201](esp-201.jpg "ESP-201")